feyeandal/feye.website/data/blog/youthmappers_hosts_pgis_manila.md

 <center>_The members of FEU Alabang - ACM Student Chapter_</center>

-Adding to the excitement, we kept the participants engaged and energized by incorporating Kahoot sessions with enticing prizes after every morning and afternoon sessions.
+Additionally, it is noteworthy that not all students possessed prior GIS experience, making this training valuable as it catered to individuals at various skill levels.
+Moreover,recognizing the participants as Software Engineering students, we tailored examples to software technologies, ensuring content relevance and sustained interest.
+Elevating the excitement, we ensured participant engagement through Kahoot sessions with enticing prizes following each morning and afternoon sessions.
 The vibe was electric; you could tell we were onto something big. 🏆

 <h1>PGIS Diliman</h1>

 Handling the second leg at UP Diliman was nerve-wracking, dealing with uncertainties and challenges as we went along.
-With a whopping 55 students hailing from three universities—FEU Tech with their data science majors, Adamson's squad of Electronics Engineering students, and the geography majors from UP Diliman—the diversity was thrilling and challenging.
+With a whopping 55 students hailing from three universities—FEU Tech with their Data Science majors, Adamson's squad of Electronics Engineering students, and the Geography majors from UP Diliman—the diversity was thrilling and challenging.

 ![pgis-ym-diliman](/static/images/pgis_ym.jpg)